The labor market stays robust, with employers adding 199,000 jobs last month

 U.S. employers added 199,000 jobs in November, higher than the 150,000 jobs created in the previous month.

-Meanwhile the unemployment rate edged down to 3.7% last month from 3.9% in October.
+The hiring is cooler than earlier in the year, but employers are still adding more than enough jobs to keep the unemployment rate very low.
+The jobless rate edged down to 3.7% last month from 3.9% in October.

 The gains last month reflected in part the return of about 30,000 auto workers after the UAW strike against the Big Three automakers.
 The strike ended last month after the three companies — General Motors, Stellantis and Ford — agreed to record contracts with the union.